Bridges to Bluffs

 Bridges to Bluffs is a 10k downstream open water swim in the Tennessee River.
 B2B is apart of the Tennessee Triple Crown Open Water Series, along with Chattanooga based “Swim the Suck,” and Huntsville’s “Swim Hobbs Island".

-This year’s swim will be held on Sunday, September 22, 2024 starting at 9:00 AM.
-The Saturday night dinner and sightseeing dinner cruise will include race briefing and packet pick-up on Saturday, September 21 departing from downtown Knoxville.
+The swim is held in September.
+The Saturday night dinner and sightseeing dinner cruise include race briefing and packet pick-up on Saturday, departing from downtown Knoxville.
 It’s a great chance to meet your fellow swimmers and pilots, and get all the required safety updates ahead of race day.
+The 10km swim race takes place the next morning, on Sunday.

 Participants can complete the 6.2 mile swim solo or register as a relay team of 2 swimmers.